Watertown Township, Washington County, Ohio: Name and history

-Township 8, Range 11 as it lies south of the West Branch of Wolf Creek.
-In 1813, Sections 31-36 of Union Township were set off and annexed to Wooster.
-The name was changed from Wooster to Waterford on December 6, 1824.
-This was done to avoid confusion with Wooster Township in Wayne County, Ohio.
-Watertown was named in honor of Sherman Waterman who was killed by the Indians in 1795.
-In 1877 Watertown received part of Union Township when it was dissolved.
-It included the whole of Township 3, Range 9, Sections 31-36.
-This tract was originally part of Marietta & Adams Townships.
-Watertown as it existed before 1813 had originally been a part of Waterford.
+It is the only Watertown Township statewide.

 Government

 The township is governed by a three-member board of trustees, who are elected in November of odd-numbered years to a four-year term beginning on the following January 1.
 Two are elected in the year after the presidential election and one is elected in the year before it.
 There is also an elected township fiscal officer, who serves a four-year term beginning on April 1 of the year after the election, which is held in November of the year before the presidential election.
 Vacancies in the fiscal officership or on the board of trustees are filled by the remaining trustees.